-A research report commissioned by the Rehab Group on the crisis facing the independent not-for-profit sector, published 2018
+A research report commissioned by the Rehab Group called Who Cares? on the crisis facing the independent not-for-profit sector, published in 2018

 Why did the Rehab Group commission this report?

-To map the challenges currently being faced by the not-for-profit sector and to make recommendations for a sustainable future; a future where we can bring our considerable expertise to the table, be listened to, and continue to provide the best services to those who need them the most.
+To map the challenges currently faced by the not-for-profit sector and to make recommendations for a sustainable future, a future where we can bring our considerable expertise to the table, be listened to, and continue to provide the best services to those who need them the most.

-- It maps the current experiences of large not-for-profit Section 39 organisations who are not fully funded by the State.
+- It maps the current experiences of large not-for-profit Section 39 organisations that the State does not fully fund.

-- The report examines the serious issues faced by eight such providers, who provide residential, respite and day services for more than 20,000 people with a disability.
+- The report examines the serious issues eight such providers face, who provide residential, respite and day services for more than 20,000 people with a disability.

 What are the findings of Who Cares?

 - The sector is in crisis.
-After more than a decade of underfunding, a huge growth in regulation and compliance requirements, which is incurring huge cost, and operating in the absence of a government strategy for its role and future, the sector has become unsustainable.
+After over a decade of underfunding, considerable growth in regulation and compliance requirements, which is incurring huge costs, and operating without a government strategy for its role and future, the sector has become unsustainable.

 Who did the research?